Ben-Kerman/anki-jrp/README.md

 ### Migaku

-For backwards compatibility, Migaku-style syntax is also supported, but using it brings some limitations with it:
+For backwards compatibility, Migaku-style syntax is also supported, but it has some limitations compared to the new syntax:

 - Only one reading per word is possible, leading to furigana frequently duplicating characters from the word, like <ruby>この先<rt>このさき</rt></ruby>,